 About High Entropy Alloys

-Considered to be only 12 years old, these complex alloys were introduced in 2004 in two papers that were published a mere two months apart.
+These complex alloys were introduced in 2004 in two papers that were published a mere two months apart.
 The definition of HEAs, MPEs and CCAs varies, but in the broadest sense, HEAs are considered to be alloys consisting of five or more principal elements with 5 to 35 atomic percentage for each and based on a simple solid solution, while MPEs and CCAs are considered to be alloys with two or more principle elements.

 About the Presentation